About Scroll View Programming

 UIScrollView class.
 The subview is a

 UIImageView containing the image of a boy.
-When the user drags his or her finger on the screen, the viewport onto the image moves and, as you can see in the diagram, the scroll indicators are shown.
+When the user drags their finger on the screen, the viewport onto the image moves and, as you can see in the diagram, the scroll indicators are shown.
 When the user lifts the finger, the indicators disappear.

 At a Glance